All Episodes

 So it's somewhere between zero and a whole heck of a lot, but less than that.

-And again, I'm just pointing it out, right?
+did you see like i have no idea what to do with that yeah i And again, I'm just pointing it out, right?

 So how many times do you remember your parents seeking out your company and wanting to spend time with you because they enjoy your presence?

-Not as part of a general board game or UNO game or something, but specific to you.
+not as part of a general board game or UNO game or something, but specific to you.

 And this is not a cross-examination.